KunleAdesanmi/KunleAdesanmi/README.md

-<h1>Hi, I'm Ade! <a href="https://www.linkedin.com/in/adekunle-adesanmi/">A Passionate Cybersecurity Professional</a>.
+<h1>Hi, I'm Ade! <a href="https://www.linkedin.com/in/adekunle-adesanmi/">A Passionate IT leader and Cybersecurity Professional</a>.

 <h2>👨‍💻 Cybersecurity Projects :</h2>